I’m an ape with iPhone and some kind of geotechnopsychosocioculturalpoliticaleconomic primatologist or something.

 A former venture capital and technology reporter and columnist for CBSi’s CNET–the world’s most visited tech site–and a contributing commercial real estate columnist and reporter for The Wall Street Journal, my articles on Silicon Valley and a leaderless extremist movement received a Best Business reporting award from the California Newspaper Publishers Association and a Best Feature News award from the Foundation for Biomedical Research, respectively.

-I’ve freelanced for HBO Sports, and my work has been featured on Drudge and Curbed; promoted by the New York Times; referenced by the Reason Foundation and the Washington Post; cited by Penguin’s 2013 book, “The Fate of the States: The New Geography of American Prosperity,” Princeton University Press’ 2014 book, “Why Government Fails So Often and How It Can Do Better,” and CQ Press’ 2016 college textbook, “Managing Urban America,” among others; written about by NPR’s KPCC, KCRW and KQED, the LA Times and Harvard University’s Nieman Lab; and translated by The Wall Street Journal into Chinese, Portuguese, Spanish and German.
+I’ve freelanced for HBO Sports, and my work has been featured on Drudge and Curbed; promoted by the New York Times; referenced by the Brookings Institute, the Reason Foundation and the Washington Post; cited by Penguin’s 2013 book, “The Fate of the States: The New Geography of American Prosperity,” Princeton University Press’ 2014 book, “Why Government Fails So Often and How It Can Do Better,” and CQ Press’ 2016 college textbook, “Managing Urban America,” among others; written about by NPR’s KPCC, KCRW and KQED, the LA Times and Harvard University’s Nieman Lab; and translated by The Wall Street Journal into Chinese, Portuguese, Spanish and German.

 I studied economics at Georgetown, politics at Columbia’s Graduate School of Journalism and anthropology at City University of New York.